steph-xue/react-notes-local/README.md

   - React uses JSX, which is an XML-like extension to the JavaScript language that lets you write HTML-like markup inside a JavaScript file
 - Vite was also used as a build tool to create the web application
   - Vite is a local development server that has support for frameworks like React and Vue.js, and programming languages like JavaScript and TypeScript

+The following dependencies were used:
+  - React-split
+    - Allows pages to be divided into seperate sections that can be dragged with a slider to adjust the width or height
+  - React-mde
+    - A React markdown editor
+  - Showdown
+    - A Javascript markdown to html converter
+<br><br>

 ## How to Run Locally
 - Install the latest version of node.js (JavaScript runtime server)